 - Understand and apply the course concepts in the contexts of Data Science, Technology and Innovation, and venture creation and development

-Course fees for 21/22 are £960, but Scottish Funding Council funding is available for people employed, unemployed or furloughed in Scotland (residency requirements apply).
-Full-time students are not eligible for funding.
+Course fees for 23/24 are £1,065 but funded places are available for people employed or unemployed in Scotland (residency requirements apply).

 “Courses/provision is open to all Scottish-domiciled/’home fee’ students, which is consistent with SFC’s policy for core funded student places.
 Students from the rest of the UK (rUK) are not normally considered eligible for SFC funding.
 If however a university is working with a Scottish/UK employer which has a physical presence or operating in Scotland, rUK employees of that employer would be eligible.”

 If you are from outside Scotland, you need to have settled status in the UK and meet other residency criteria:

 - be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before course start date, and

 - have ‘settled status’ in the UK (as set out in the Immigration Act 1971) at the course start date, and